MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: System Design

 The radar baseboard comprises a Xilinx Zynq UltraScale+ MPSoC FPGA~\cite{zynqultrascale} and socket interfaces for 16 radar daughterboards.
 Each socket is connected to the Zynq FPGA via 16 SPI buses and a pair of differential RF clock lines.
-This fan design enables significant operating flexibility across the daughterboards: all 16 daughterboards to be operated as a single coherent MIMO radar; alternatively, the daughterboards can be divided into subgroups of smaller MIMO radars, with each subgroup operating independently of the others.
-Timing skews within the clock signals and SPI to the daughterboards must be eliminated to ensure coherent MIMO radar operation. \system distributes a phase-coherent 243MHz Low-Voltage Differential Signal (LVDS) clock signal from the Zync FPGA to all attached daughterboards over the differential RF lines to eliminate clock noise and interference.
+This design enables significant operating flexibility across the daughterboards: all 16 daughterboards to be operated as a single coherent MIMO radar; alternatively, the daughterboards can be divided into subgroups of smaller MIMO radars, with each subgroup operating independently of the others.
+Timing errors within the clock signals and SPI to the daughterboards must be eliminated to ensure coherent MIMO radar operation. \system distributes a phase-coherent Low-Voltage Differential Signal (LVDS) clock signal from the Zync FPGA to all attached daughterboards over the differential RF lines.
 Impedance matching is also carefully calibrated to ensure equal clock and SPI line lengths, further reducing any timing skews in the hardware.
-For coherent MIMO operation, \system must also ensure coherence across the internal state of all X4 UWB radar chips.
+For coherent MIMO operation, Medusa must also ensure coherence across the internal state of all X4 UWB radar chips.
 Finally, the baseboard streams I/Q data from all daughterboards, in real-time, to a host PC via a 10GbE Ethernet connection.